Risk is not the enemy!

 The best way to address risk is by making a list.
 This task not only helps you identify the risks, but it has a great psychological effect by simply demystifying them and dealing with them head-on.
 Once you have identified as many risks as you can think of, list them any way you want, such as alphabetically, by category, by type (opportunity or threat), or by priority.

 Next, after finishing the list, determine their probability, which can be in a percentage (%), or on a scale of 0.1 to 0.9, or as “high,” “medium,” or “low.”
 Once the probability has been established, determine their impact.
-This is important because risk may have a high probability of occurring, but even if it does occur, their impact to you, or to your project, might be low.
+This is important because risk may have a high probability of occurring, but even if it does occur, their impact on you, or to your project, might be low.
 The impact can also be determined as “high,” “medium,” or “low,” or on a scale of 1 to 10 or 0.1 to 0.9, etc. For larger projects, I recommend using a numeric system, because you might want to determine the probability – impact (P-I) score, which requires multiplying probability and impact, such as:

 Probability: 0.9 (90%)